jlbren/phage-rage/README.md

 PhageRage is a locally run utility.
 The following README describes the process for manual installation and usage.

 PhageRage can also be quickly installed as a docker container with all dependencies included.
-See [here](https://github.com/thatzopoulos/PhageRage-docker) for instructions on how to build the image manually, or pull a prebuilt container from DockerHub.
+See instructions below on how to build the image manually, or pull a prebuilt container from DockerHub [here](https://github.com/thatzopoulos/PhageRage-docker).

 ## Dependencies
 1. Operating System: Unix